-We thank Gillian Borges for her help preparing this report, and we thank Sarah Raifman and Josie Urbina for reviewing an earlier version of the report.
-We are grateful to Hilary Bates, the BaSe Family Fund, Emily Bingham, and the David and Lucile Packard Foundation for supporting this study.
+We thank Gillian Borges and Isabella Villarreal for their help preparing this report, and we thank Klaira Lerma, Sarah Raifman, and Josie Urbina for their input on an earlier version of the report.
+We are grateful to Hilary Bates, the BaSe Family Fund, Emily Bingham, Fidelity Charitable, the David and Lucile Packard Foundation, and Ree's Fund at Global Impact Social Welfare Fund for supporting this study.